Little One: Chapter 21

 Jesse watched intently.

 I tried to sanitize it.
-“I like the, um, . . .concept of a sentient afterlife, of h — heaven” I stumbled over the words, “the idea of being alive in paradise. . .”
+“I like the concept of heaven” I stumbled over the words, “the idea of a sentient afterlife.”

 I shuddered at the thought.